aeternity/protocol/consensus/consensus.md

 *Note*: There is also a node configurable minimum gas price - this is the minimum gas price a node accepts and is not under consensus.
-This value is normally higher than the minimal gas price as dictated by consensus.
+This value is higher than or equal to the minimal gas price as dictated by consensus.
 For contract transactions (Create, Call, GAAttach, GAMeta), the minumum applies to both the `Fee` and the `GasPrice`.